Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.rst

 This check imports a CSV file into a local `SQLite database <https://www.sqlite.org>`_ into a table named ``data``, and can then run a separate warning and/or critical query on it.
 The result - the number of items found or a specific number, depending on the query - can be checked against a `range expression <https://github.com/Linuxfabrik/monitoring-plugins#threshold-and-ranges>`_.

 This monitoring plugin works for all conceivable kinds of CSV files.
 Large CSV files are handled with care by breaking the data into chunks.
-CSV files can be retrieved from the file system, from an SMB path or from a URL (also supporting HTTP Basic Auth).
+CSV files can be retrieved from the file system, from an SMB path or from a URL, both supporting authentication.

 As an example, consider a simple CSV list of clients:

 .. code-block:: text

-    Hostname, WaitingUpdates
+    PC-Hostname, Waiting Updates
     alice,        3
     bob,         11
     charlie,      5
     david,        7
     erin,         0
     frank,        6

 The use case: Issue a warning when the number of clients with 5 or more waiting updates is greater than 2.

-First you need to tell ``csv-values`` the structure/data types of your CSV file like in the SQLite ``CREATE TABLE`` format:
+First you need to tell ``csv-values`` the structure/data types of your CSV file like in the SQLite ``CREATE TABLE`` format.
+Important: The names of the the columns in the CSV file don't matter, you simply define names for the columns in the SQLite database. ``csv-values`` simply goes through the CSV file column by column and creates the columns specified here in the SQLite database.
+The names specified are therefore only important for the subsequent SQL queries.

 .. code-block:: text

     Hostname TEXT, WaitingUpdates INTEGER

+Useful column `datatypes in SQLite <https://www.sqlite.org/datatype3.html>`_ are:

+* ``TEXT``
+* ``NUMERIC``
+* ``INTEGER``
+* ``REAL``

+The ``data`` table created by the import has no ``PRIMARY KEY`` and no constraints of any kind.
+The default value of each column is ``NULL``.
+The default collation sequence for each column of the new table is ``BINARY``.

 One possible SQL statement for getting the number of clients with 5 or more waiting updates is: